netboxlabs/netbox-proxmox-automation/README.md

 You *should* be able to run `netbox-proxmox-ansible` from *any* Windows, MacOS, or Linux/UNIX-like system -- so long as you have both Ansible and Python (version 3) installed.  (*Python 2 is long dead, so it is not supported here.*)

 `netbox-proxmox-ansible` uses cloud-init images to induce virtual machine changes on Proxmox based on the *desired* state in NetBox (and vice versa).
-Almost always these cloud-init images will be Debian or Debian-derived images (Debian or Ubuntu), RHEL-derived images (Rocky Linux), or maybe even Windows-based cloud-init images.  *(Windows cloud-init images are currently un-tested.)*  While you should be able to use a cloud-init image of choice with this automation, and due to the uncertain future of RHEL-derived Linuxes, *only* Ubuntu/Debian cloud images (cloud-init) are supported for the time being.
+Almost always these cloud-init images will be Debian or Debian-derived images (e.g. Debian or Ubuntu), RHEL-derived images (e.g. Rocky Linux), or maybe even Windows-based cloud-init images.  *(Windows cloud-init images are currently un-tested.)*  While you should be able to use a cloud-init image of choice with this automation, and due to the uncertain future of RHEL-derived Linuxes, *only* Ubuntu/Debian cloud images (cloud-init) are supported for the time being.
 We welcome any reports around other cloud-init images, and will merge in this functionality as we are able.

 Proxmox is highly conducive to using cloud-init images -- when cloud-init images are converted to templates.
 You can define items like ssh keys and network configurations in Proxmox by way of using cloud-init images, and cloud-init will cascade these settings into your Proxmox virtual machines: *Dynamically*.
 Further, Proxmox has a comprehensive API -- you can define virtual machine resources, plus disk configurations and more -- where you can leverage automation, in this case Ansible, to lay down your desired virtual machine states in Proxmox with little effort.